 A transition meeting is held with parents/carers and the child to share further information we need to know.
 Other professionals may also attend the transition meeting.

 Provision is delivered at a pace that does not overwhelm, as we understand that pupils are coping with change and transition.

 In the first 6 weeks of starting, pupils may attend for part time.
 This allows them to settle well and manage any anxiety at their own pace.
 The transition leader liaises with parents frequently and will plan for next steps with parents and the child in building up to full time attendance in school after the first half term.

 During the first 6 weeks, we perform an informal baseline assessment through our observations.
 This tells us what a pupil knows and can do and what their next steps need to be.
 From this assessment, targets will be set for the term ahead.
-If appropriate, pupils will co-produce a personalised pupil passport, positive behaviour support plan and visual menu to support self-regulation.
+If appropriate, pupils will co-produce a personalised Pupil Profile, Behaviour Management Plan and visual menu to support self-regulation.
 These documents enable pupil voice for how staff can further support pupil needs.

 LA Transport Service